-Early education programs
+Early Education programs

-Our child care centres provide government approved curriculums in line with the Early Years Learning Framework ensuring your child is equiped for future education
+Kate's Place provides government approved curriculums in line with the Early Years Learning Framework ensuring your child is equiped for future education

-At Kate's Place, we have a family and child initiated approach to our children's programs where the children learn through play.
+At Kate's Place we have a family and child initiated approach to our children's programs where the children learn through play.

 The curriculum builds on the unique strengths, interests, needs, cultures and experiences of each individual child.
 We offer an emergent curriculum so it is flexible and is adapted to meet the individual and group interests, talents and abilities of the children on a daily basis.
 Children are observed and educators use intentional teaching strategies to further the children's learning in the learning outcomes of the Early Years Learning Framework.